crispy-computing-machine/h_exec/README.md

 - "run" is the path and name of the executable, usually <path>\php-win.exe.
 It can be relative to the current path or an absolute path.
-- "run" can also be the name of a non-executable file with a known association like readme.txt, winbinder.chm or faq.html.
+- "run" can also be the name of a non-executable file with a known association like readme.txt, readme.chm or faq.html.
 - "param" is the name of the phpw script to run, like, say, calc.phpw.
 - Use searchpath=1 to prepend the path of the h_exec.exe utility to the name of the application to run.
 This is generally not necessary.